dphfox/Fusion/docs/api-reference/memory/members/derivescope.md

 	</span>
 </h2>

-A freshly-made, blank scope with the same methods.
+A blank scope with the same methods as the existing scope.

 -----